zavahcodes/AdiBags/GUILD_BANK_README.md

 - **Custom Color**: Personal Bank window has a green background color to distinguish it from regular bags
 - **Original Frame Hidden**: The default Guild Bank frame is automatically hidden while AdiBags is showing
 - **DataStore Compatibility**: Built-in module to prevent errors from DataStore_Containers addon
+- **Category-based Item Movement**: Right-click on any section header to automatically move all items from that category to your inventory

 ### 🔄 Current Behavior
 - Personal Bank items are displayed in **read-only mode** from AdiBags perspective